Labyrinths & Liontaurs

 Spells: sleet storm (natural 5), call lightning storm (natural 10), fire storm (natural 15).

 Special: You gain personal stormcloud as a cantrip you know.
-In addition, if you use this orb as an improvised weapon, the orb inflicts an extra 1d4 electrical damage on a touch or strike.
+In addition, if you use this orb as an improvised weapon, the orb inflicts an extra 1d4 electrical damage when thrown.

 Pearl of the Sirens